et-loader

 Can I sleep with a menstrual cup?

-Yes, you can sleep with a menstrual cup.
-It provides up to 12 hours of leak-proof protection, making it ideal for overnight use.
-Unlike pads that shift while sleeping, the silicone period cup stays secure and comfortable.
-If you have a very heavy flow, you may want to empty it before bed or first thing in the morning.
+Yes, you can sleep like a baby with a menstrual cup.
+It gives protection for up to 12 hours, so you needn't stress about stains; thus, it's perfect for use in sleeping hours.
+Unlike pads, the silicone period cup does not move around during sleep and is comfortable enough.
+If you have extremely heavy flow, you may want to empty it before bed or first thing in the morning.
+A menstrual cup fits as per your vaginal cervix so you don't need to stress on stains and those red spots.

 How many hours can I wear a menstrual cup?